MrPig91/PSSplinterlands/README.md

 ```

 ## Getting Transactions
-Shown below are a couple examples of using the `Get-slBalanceHistory` function, which gets transaction within the last 30 days (API restriction).
+Shown below are a couple examples of using the `Get-slBalanceHistory` function, which gets transactions within the last 30 days (API restriction).

 Getting SPS claimed staking rewwards transactions.
 ```Powershell